arp242/goatcounter/README.markdown

 Running your own
 ----------------

-There are binaries on the [releases][release] page, or compile from source with `go get zgo.at/goatcounter/cmd/goatcounter`, which will put the binary at `~/go/bin/goatcounter`.
+There are binaries on the [releases][release] page, or compile from source with:

+	$ git clone git@github.com:zgoat/goatcounter.git
+	$ cd goatcounter
+	$ go build ./cmd/goatcounter

+You'll now have a `goatcounter` binary in the current directory.

+It's not recommended to use `go get` in GOPATH mode since that will ignore the versions in go.mod.

 Go 1.12 and newer are supported (it follows the [Go release policy][rp]).
 You will need a C compiler (for SQLite) or PostgreSQL.